Rahul-Bansal-255/Genshin-Impact-FanPage/README.md

 # Genshin-Impact-FanPage
- A FanPage website created using PHP.
+ A FanPage website created using Python-Flask.